torishillcutt/petnancial/spec.md

  X   Include user accounts with unique login attribute  (username or email)

-    Ensure that the belongs_to resource has routes  for Creating, Reading, Updating and Destroying
+ X   Ensure that the belongs_to resource has routes  for Creating, Reading, Updating and Destroying

-    Ensure that users can't modify content created by  other users
+ X   Ensure that users can't modify content created by  other users

     Include user input validations